-Among various CPPs, arginine (R)-rich peptides have been extensively studied because of their effectiveness in translocation \cite{Fretz07,Ruseska2020}.
-Strong interaction with negatively charged phospholipid heads results in inserting R-rich peptides into the lipid bilayer.
+Among various CPPs, arginine (R)-rich peptides have been extensively studied in experiments and simulations because of their effectiveness in translocation \cite{Fretz07,Ruseska2020}.
+Strong interaction with negatively charged phospholipid heads is the primary mechanism of inserting R-rich peptides into the lipid bilayer.
 In the previous study, we implemented a weighted ensemble (WE) method \cite{Huber1996,Zuckerman2017} in all-atom MD simulations of Arg$_9$(R9) with a DOPC/DOPG(4:1) model membrane \cite{Choe2021}.
-The WE method is a very flexible path sampling technique, and it is easy to implement in any MD package.
-The WE method uses an ensemble of independent simulation trajectories, and each trajectory has a statistical weight.
-The progress coordinate is divided into bins, and trajectories are periodically replicated in bins with too few trajectories and are pruned in bins containing too many trajectories.
-A detailed review was given by Zuckerman and Chong \cite{Zuckerman2017}.
-We used the WESTPA software \cite{westpa,Bogetti2019,Russo2022}, which is widely applied to various systems, ranging from atomistic to cellular scale.
+The WE method is a very flexible path sampling technique and is easy to implement in any MD package.
+The WE method uses an ensemble of simulation trajectories.
+Each trajectory is independent and has a statistical weight.
+The progress (or reaction) coordinate is divided into multiple bins.
+Trajectories are periodically replicated in bins if there are too few trajectories, while they are pruned in bins if there are too many trajectories \cite{Zuckerman2017}.
+Zuckerman and Chong \cite{Zuckerman2017} gave a detailed review.
+We used the WESTPA software \cite{westpa,Bogetti2019,Russo2022} that has been widely applied to various systems.
 One of the most significant advantages of using the WE method is that one can simulate a system without any biased potential.
-We found the WE method very effective for studying interactions between Arg$_9$ and the model membrane and getting free energy barriers along the penetration path.
-However, we couldn't find a spontaneous translocation of Arg$_9$ across the membrane because Arg$_9$ was stuck in the hydrophobic core and couldn't move for a long time \cite{Choe2021}.
+In our previous simulations \cite{Choe2021}, we found the WE method was very effective for studying interactions between Arg$_9$ and the model membrane.
+However, we couldn't observe a spontaneous translocation of Arg$_9$ across the membrane because Arg$_9$ was stuck in the hydrophobic core of the model membrane and couldn't move for a long time \cite{Choe2021}.

 In this study, the previous WE simulation \cite{Choe2021} was continued with a few different boundaries and bin sizes, and we finally observed a spontaneous translocation of Arg$_9$ across the membrane.
 In the following sections, we show how a single Arg$_9$ peptide can translocate across the model membrane using the WE method and how the orientation of Arg$_9$ affects the translocation efficiency.
 We believe that the WE method will help study the translocation of various CPPs and their transport mechanisms.